 Okay—you can let go. 🙂

 So I tried to hold on.
-I pinched that line with everything I had but it just kept slipping through my fingers.
+I pinched that line with everything I had but it just kept slipping.
 Coiling the nylon around my fist like Mamede had done wasn’t an option.
-To do so would have required holding the line with one hand while I wrapped it around the other.
+To do so would have required holding the line with one hand while I wrapped the thing around the other.
 How could I do that when I couldn’t even hold the line with two?